Custom CSS usage¶

 Tip

-It is worth noting that the utilization of our device modifier is optional, as you can place your own media queries for precise screen targeting within Custom CSS if this is more suitable.
+The usage of the device modifier is optional, as you can place your own media queries for precise screen targeting within Custom CSS if this is more suitable.

 Visual guide¶